SamTV12345/PodFetch/README.md

 It is a web app that lets you download podcasts and listen to them online.
 It is written in Rust and uses React for the frontend.

+Every time a new commit is pushed to the main branch, a new docker image is built and pushed to docker hub.
+So it is best to use something like [watchtower](https://github.com/containrrr/watchtower) to automatically update the docker image.

 # Getting Started